winksaville/PDS-examples/README.md

-# PD-Stepper-wink
+# PDS-examples

-Code to try to debug why PD_Stepper isn't fully functional.
+Initially just one example, Debug_Aux.
+This is code that uses the AUX connector, located next to the USB-C connector, as the destination for println debug statments.

-The hypothesis is that the libraries I'm using are too new compared to the ones used by Josh.
+>Note: Use `make help` to see all make commands.

 ## License